cchudzicki-ocw-testing/res.12-002-spring-2023/content/resources/mitres_12_002_s23_chp_jpg.md

 file: /courses/res-12-002-terrascope-spring-2023/mitres_12_002_s23_chp.jpg
 file_type: image/jpeg
 image_metadata:
-  caption: Field trip to New Mexico Hoop House.
-(Image courtesy of Terrascope.)
+  caption: "Field trip to New Mexico Hoop House.
+Over spring break, first-year students\
+    \ can go on a field trip to a site related to the year\u2019s Mission.
+(Image\
+    \ courtesy of Terrascope.)"
   credit: ''
   image-alt: Five people working in a green house.
 learning_resource_types: []